 Theological Studies Major

 For a major in Theological Studies, at least 18 hours must be taken in seminars offered by the Division of Theological Studies.
-In addition, they must complete 14 hours of approved elective courses in other departments, TS8100 Research Methods (1 hour), and a 3-hour dissertation.
+In addition, they must complete 14 hours of approved elective courses, TS8100 Research Methods (1 hour), and a 3-hour dissertation.

 Requirements